Team3309/FRC2014/README.md

 The first argument is the name of the Constant (will be used to look up in the file) and the second argument is a default value in case a constant with that name wasn't found.

+Note: we did not actually use the autonomous scripting methods described below.
 Autonomous Scripts
 ==================